Swathi-Balachandran/FASTA-sequence-analysis/README.md

 3. 'fasta_summary.txt' - the output summary

-##  have used Python and Biopython to create this project, NCBI to download the fasta file and git bash to upload the project to github ##.
+I have used Python and Biopython to create this project, NCBI to download the fasta file and git bash to upload the project to github.